daniilsolovey/testing/README.md

 A simple auto-test for site with python

-# Requirements and Installation
+# Requirements
 * python3
 * pip
 * selenium

-# How To Run Tests
+# How To Run Test
-Run tests locally in parallel:
+Run test locally:
 ```bash
 $ pytest main.py
 ```